mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 ## GreenPiThumb web API

 The [web API](https://github.com/JeetShetty/GreenPiThumb_Frontend) is an HTTP interface that serves information about GreenPiThumb's state and history.
 It's a thin wrapper over GreenPiThumb's database.
-It translates everything into JSON to make it easier for web applications to consume.
+It translates everything into JSON, which makes it easier for web applications to understand.

 The web dashboard (below) uses this API to retrieve GreenPiThumb's state and present the information through the browser in a human-friendly way.